What does it mean to be a barista?

 These classes will teach you the significance and interaction of all extraction and grinding methods, besides the brewing styles, which are standard in the specialty coffee industry.
 These courses are great prep for the Green Coffee class.

-Students will gain the skills needed for preparing coffee with regards to the significance and interaction of all extraction and grinding methods.
-Improve the knowledge and skills of different grinding and extraction methods to make students able to ascertain the factors which are essential concerning quality and brew style.
+Students will gain the skills needed for preparing coffee with regard to the significance and interaction of all extraction and grinding methods.
+Improve the knowledge and skills of different grinding and extraction methods to make students able to ascertain the factors that are essential concerning quality and brew style.
 The students will also be able to execute and evaluate every brew method they’ve been taught.

-The advanced class will let students apply their knowledge to create a brewing method that is most suited to their style and unique requirements.
+The advanced class will let students apply their knowledge to create a brewing method most suited to their style and unique requirements.

 The full-day course without an SCAE certification costs $340, the full-day course with the SCAE Brewing Introduction certification costs $425, the 2-day course with the Advanced Brewing Intermediate certification costs $775, and the 3-day course with the Advanced Grinding+Brewing Professional SCAE Certification costs $925.